swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

 How do you repeat more than one type?

-- In the simple case, where only one type repeats, this means you write `repeat each T` or similar.
+- In the simple case, where only one type repeats, you write `repeat each T` or similar.

 - For collections or other generic types, the pack expansion can happen inside,